b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/README.md

 integrated culture, of subcultures and shell dialects, as auspice and purview.
-That said, it is my considered opinional, that Nushell, is the, current, dominant, shell-of-the-future, due to its design philosophy and engineering considerations, and in its complete break with the delimitation and constraint and developmental throttle, forded by POXIX, as a historicism set in historicity,vand constitutes a fresh- take and back to first-principles design considerations, with developers' beginner's mind(s), envisioning and revisioning the potentialities, possibilities, and applications of the Unix-like shell, for current and furure contextualities and egent8ations.
+That said, it is my considered opinional, that Nushell, is the, current, dominant, shell-of-the-future, due to its design philosophy and engineering considerations, and in its complete break with the delimitation and constraint and developmental throttle, forded by POXIX, as a historicism set in historicity, and constitutes a fresh- take and back to first-principles design considerations, with developers' beginner's mind(s), envisioning and revisioning the potentialities, possibilities, and applications of the Unix-like shell, for current and future contextualities and eventuations.

+As of Sunday, April 21, 2024, I have instituted a 'skriptkiddie' project locally in my host Termux environment, with Next.js, an open source React.js Framework, which is part of the JavaScript ecosystem.
+React.js is a free and open-source (FOSS) front-end JavaScript library for building user-interfaces (UI) based on components.
+With Next.js, with the one functionality and skillset, you may build front-end Web-applications and native Android, iOS, and Universal Windows Platform (UWP) applications.
+This covers my usecase, which is JavaScript for the front-end, to realise the user-interface (UI) of the Web-application (linked with a possible Android application).

 That said, I intend to seed, curry and encourage, with these projects, subsuming the establishment of an international non-profit foundation, to support and administrate a centralised, yet decentralised auspice,